Grants

 • Work that mainly benefits UK communities

-• Organisations with entirely white male leadership at both board & executive levels.
+• Organisations entirely led by white men at both board & executive levels.

 We believe that we can make the best use of our funds by supporting smaller and highly focused initiatives that are aligned with our focus areas.